db-set

 Empty table:

-EMPTY |
+| EMPTY |

 When

-equals to a , b
+name equals to a , b:

 <e:db-set table="ANDROIDS_TABLE" cols="id=1..10, name, weight" separator="|">